kubermatic/docs/content/kubeone/v1.4/tutorials/creating_clusters_baremetal/_index.en.md

 By default, KubeOne installs the following components:

-* Container Runtime: Docker or containerd\*
+* Container Runtime: containerd for Kubernetes 1.22+ clusters, otherwise Docker
-* CNI: Canal (based on Calico and Flannel), Cilium, WeaveNet and user-provided CNI are supported
+* CNI: Canal (based on Calico and Flannel)
+  * Cilium, WeaveNet, and user-provided CNI are supported as an alternative
 * [metrics-server][metrics-server] for collecting and exposing metrics from Kubelets
 * [NodeLocal DNSCache][nodelocaldns] for caching DNS queries to improve the cluster performance
 * [Kubermatic machine-controller][machine-controller], a Cluster-API based
   implementation for managing worker nodes

-\* containerd will be installed by default for newly-created Kubernetes 1.21+ clusters

 It's possible to configure which components are installed and how they are configured by adjusting the KubeOne configuration manifest that we'll create